h2oai/sparkling-water/doc/src/site/sphinx/design/data_sharing.rst

 The way that data is transferred between Spark and H2O differs based on the used Sparkling Water backend.
 (Refer to :ref:`backend` for more information about the Internal and External backends.)

-In the Internal Sparkling Water Backend, Spark and H2O share the same JVM, as is depicted on the following figure.
+In the Internal Sparkling Water Backend, Spark and H2O share the same JVM, as is depicted in the following figure.

 |Data Sharing|